Etale cohomology of diamonds: Cohomologically smooth morphisms

 \begin{proof} By Proposition~\ref{prop:shriekvsusualpullback}, we know that if $Y=X$ is strictly totally disconnected, then

 is an equivalence.
 Moreover, we see that $Rf^!\Lambda\otimes_\Lambda \Fl=Rf^! \Fl$ is invertible, which implies formally that $Rf^!\Lambda$ is invertible (as it is an extension of $m$ copies of $\Fl[n]$).
-Thus, the first part holds true in case $Y$ is a strictly totally disconnected perfectoid space.
+Thus, part (i) holds true in case $Y$ is a strictly totally disconnected perfectoid space.